Explore ways to buy Northvolt stock as the IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Northvolt is a venture-backed technology startup.
 Its investors include the founders, employees, venture capital firms, car companies, and industrial conglomerate companies.

-Investors include Siemens, Volkswagen, Goldman Sachs, BMW, AMF, Folsam, IMAS Foundation, ATP, Baillie Gifford, Baron Capital Group, Bridford Investments Limited, Compagnia di San Paolo through Fondaco Growth, EIT InnoEnergy, Norrsken VC, PCS Holding, Scania, Stena Metall Finans, and Cristina Stenbeck, Daniel Ek (of Spotify).
+Investors include BlackRock, Siemens, Volkswagen, Goldman Sachs, BMW, AMF, Folsam, IMAS Foundation, ATP, Baillie Gifford, Baron Capital Group, Bridford Investments Limited, Compagnia di San Paolo through Fondaco Growth, EIT InnoEnergy, Norrsken VC, PCS Holding, Scania, Stena Metall Finans, Cristina Stenbeck, Daniel Ek (of Spotify), Canada Pension Plan, Ontario Municipal Employees Retirement System, CDPQ, and Investment Management Corporation of Ontario.

 The company has also secured debt financing from various banks and government entities.
-The Financial Times reported in late-March 2023 that the company is seeking to secure an additional $5 billion in debt financing in 2023.
+The Financial Times reported in January 2024 that the company secured an additional $5 billion in debt financing.

 To further expand its mission, Northvolt created a joint venture called Hydrovolt with Hydro, a Norwegian energy and aluminum company.

-Hydrovolt was created to build a sustainable battery recycling capacity in Europe, akin to Redwood Materials in the U.S.
+Hydrovolt was created to build a sustainable battery recycling capacity in Europe, akin to what Ascend Elements and its larger counterpart Redwood Materials are doing in the U.S.

 Northvolt is positioning itself to enable European vehicle electrification by producing and recycling batteries.